jsf3467v/tb-drug-resistance/README.md

 - Query Results carries the direct answer, the strain and its classification, the recommended regimen, and a table of contraindicated drugs tied to the mutations that rule them out.
 - Expert System exposes the rule-engine trace, the evidence confidence, the rules that fired, and the regimen with its drug exclusions.
 - Case-Based Reasoning retrieves the nearest matches from the 1,000 synthetic patient cases and reports a success rate and a confidence band.
-- Technical Details shows the Cypher that the natural-language layer generated from the question, so the path from plain English to graph query stays visible.
+- Technical Details shows the Cypher that the natural-language layer generated from the question, so the path from text to graph query stays visible.

 ![The Technical Details tab showing the Cypher generated from the question together with the twelve graph results returned](assets/tech-details.png)